Life and Total & Permanent Disability Insurance

-Most super funds include life cover as an automatic part of their regular superannuation products.
+Most super funds include life cover as an automatic part of their regular superannuation products for people over 25.
 These are often set at a default rate, so it’s wise to check to see if you have enough, or even if you need it at all.

 Of course, life insurance policies, costs and premiums in Australia can differ from one plan to another, so it’s handy to compare the differences.

-If you hold life and/or TPD insurance through your superannuation account, from 1 July 2019, this may be cancelled if your account is classified as inactive.
+If you hold life and/or TPD insurance through your superannuation account, from 1 July 2019, it may have been cancelled if your account is classified as inactive.
 Contact your Industry SuperFund to find out more.